kornia/kornia/docs/source/contribute.rst

 Everyone is welcomed to get involved with the project.
 There are different ways in how you can put your two cents:

-1. Ask/Answer questions in the #kornia PyTorch Slack channel:
+1. Ask/Answer questions in the #kornia tag in `PyTorch Discuss <https://discuss.pytorch.org/c/vision/kornia>`_:

-    - We suggest you to join the channel in order to get more involved to the PyTorch ecosystem.
-    - Send an email to slack@pytorch.org in order to get access.
     - Please, don't use GitHub issues for Q&A.

 2. Report bugs through GitHub issues: